86/TRZSlideLicenseViewController/README.md

 ```

 ## Options
-available new feature to change the style of the header and footer page from v0.9.2
+Available new feature to change the style of the header and footer page from v0.9.2

 #### TRZSlideLicenseViewHeaderType